6 Essential Factors to Consider Before Installing a Low-Slope Roof

 How often should I inspect my low-slope roof?

-Yes, it’s recommended to inspect your low-slope roof at least twice a year and after severe weather events to catch potential issues early.
+Inspecting your low-slope roof at least twice a year and after severe weather is a good practice to identify potential issues early.

 What should I do if I notice a leak in my low-slope roof?

-Yes, if you notice a leak, it’s crucial to address it immediately by sealing the area and consulting a roofing professional for a thorough assessment.
+If you spot a leak, it’s important to seal the area right away and consult a roofing professional for a complete assessment.